I’m often asked about my favorite websites so I am providing the following list for your enjoyment.

 Official Records of the Union and Confederate Navies in the War of the Rebellion (1894 – 1922)

 From the Prints and Photographs Division of the Library of Congress.

 The United States Civil War Center

-This Website at Louisiana State University seeks “to locate, index and make available all appropriate private and public data on the Internet regarding the Civil War.”
+This website at seeks “to locate, index and make available all appropriate private and public data on the Internet regarding the Civil War.”

 The War of the Rebellion: a Compilation of the Official Records of the Union and Confederate Armies (1880 – 1901) The Official Records of the Union and Confederate Armies.- an essential source for the war and one that also provides social and political material.
 Consequently, it’s an often overlooked source by social historians.
 It was printed by the government from 1880 to 1901 and the original run contained 128 volumes.
 It has been put on line by Cornell